zchrissirhcz/squeezenet-ncnn-pnnx-opencv-cpp/README.md

     //ex.extract("prob", out);

     // difference 5: manually call softmax on the fc output.
-    // manually call softmax on the fc output
     // convert result into probability
     // skip if your model already has softmax operation if(1)